Election means three-party German government likely

 The two main rivals both have said they will try to head the next government.
 But the splintered election result means that either will need both the Greens and the liberal Free Democrats to form a majority.

-The Greens have traditionally been more aligned with the SDP, while liberal leader Christian Lindner had previously said he preferred a coalition with the conservatives.
+The Greens have traditionally been more aligned with the SPD, while liberal leader Christian Lindner had previously said he preferred a coalition with the conservatives.

 Both kingmaker parties are now keeping their options open, and Lindner suggested they should be talking to each other first and decide how to proceed.